DaanHoevers/Capstone_Project/03_Slide_Deck/Capstone_Final_Project_Slide_Deck_DHoevers.md

 title: false

 ### How to Use the Next Word App
 <small> The objective of the *Next Word App* is to predict the next word for the user based on a phrase provided.
 To maximize the user experience, the User Interface of the *Next Word App* is made as user friendly as possible.
+The app can be accessed via this [link](https://daanhoevers.shinyapps.io/Capstone_Final_Project_Next_Word_App).
-* The user can start entering a phrase and the *Next Word App* will predict the next word while the user is entering the words.
-In addition the phrase entered together with the next word is provided.
+* The user can start entering a phrase and the *Next Word App* will predict the next word while the user is entering the rest of the sentence.
+Additionally, the phrase entered by the user with the next word is shown.
 * Since the concept of [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) is used the output is automatically updated as the user provides new values.
 * See below screenshot of the user interface with an input text box and 2 output text boxes:</small>